fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp2-m1-exercise-implement-interfaces-project.md

 This exercise takes approximately **20** minutes to complete.

+---

 ## Before you start

 Before you can start this exercise, you need to:

 1. Ensure that you have the latest short term support (STS) version of the .NET SDK installed on your computer.
-You can download the latest versions of the .NET SDK using the following URL: Download .NET
+You can download the latest versions of the .NET SDK using the following URL: [Download .NET](https://dotnet.microsoft.com/download).
 1. Ensure that you have Visual Studio Code installed on your computer.
-You can download Visual Studio Code using the following URL: Download Visual Studio Code
+You can download Visual Studio Code using the following URL: [Download Visual Studio Code](https://code.visualstudio.com/).
 1. Ensure that you have the C# Dev Kit configured in Visual Studio Code.

-For additional help configuring the Visual Studio Code environment, see Install and configure Visual Studio Code for C# development
+For additional help configuring the Visual Studio Code environment, see [Install and configure Visual Studio Code for C# development](https://learn.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code).

+---

 ## Exercise scenario